Lekstedewonen Maintenance Staff

 The first inspection will focus on detecting unsafe situations and reporting this to residents.
 They will then have at least two weeks to change the situation according to the comments of the inspection team.

-If, during the second inspection, it is found that unsafe situations remain, the inspection team has the right to remove dangerous objects and store them elsewhere on UCU for 4 weeks (otherwise they will be disposed of).
-Students can retrieve their belongings on the condition that these items will be removed from the UCU campus.
+If, during the second inspection, it is found that unsafe situations remain, the inspection team has the right to remove dangerous objects and store them elsewhere on the campus for 4 weeks (otherwise they will be disposed of).
+Students can retrieve their belongings on the condition that these items will be removed from the campus.

 University College Utrecht staff are allowed access to the communal area of the units and rooms when immediate threat to the safety of any resident is suspected.
 If access is required to the common area of the unit in order to resolve technical problems with the building, staff should first ring the doorbell and get permission from a resident to enter the unit.
 If access is required to private rooms, staff should obtain permission from a student to enter his/her room.
 In case of absence of a student, this can also been done through e-mail.

-The International Campus Utrecht, where UCU is based, is part of the broader community in which it is situated.
-In this respect it is not closed or separate from Utrecht, but is an integral part of the city, and can experience the same kinds of security risks as anywhere else.
+The International Campus Utrecht, where University College Utrecht is based, is part of the broader community.
+In this respect it is an integral part of the city, and can experience the same kinds of security risks as anywhere else.
 However, with the right precautions and attitude there is no reason to feel unsafe.
 University College Utrecht also benefits from the added presence of the University Security Team, who regularly patrol the campus and are reachable 24 hours a day.

 Despite being low in number, thefts from student bedrooms are still a present risk.
 As happens every year, a small number of personal items such as wallets and laptops are stolen from rooms on the ground floor.
 Thefts might occur more often during good weather, when there are more open windows and doors on the ground floors, but even in less good weather we must still remain vigilant.